 Our tub table, which is made from a special antimicrobial plastic (Polystone® Microbloc), helps maintain a high standard of cleanliness during dental procedures as all water and waste drains away immediately.
 We can also use the ‘tub’ as a bath for animals.

 This piece of equipment is required for assessing and diagnosing heart conditions where the heart rate or rhythm is affected.

-We have recently purchased a portable laser therapy unit to enable us to offer low level laser therapy, and support rehabilitative care and pain management in a wide range of pet health issues.
+Our portable laser therapy unit enables us to offer low level laser therapy and support rehabilitative care and pain management in a wide range of pet health issues.

 Laser therapy can be used for:

 - Healing: laser therapy increases energy and protein production by cells which encourages cell multiplication and new cell growth.
 This in turn speeds up the healing process for faster wound recovery.